Aetopia/aetopia.github.io/_posts/2025-04-03-the-various-ways-of-checking-if-a-packaged-app-is-running.md

 So we can't simply use `AppDiagnosticInfo.GetResourceGroups().Any()` to determine if a running instance exists, thus we require some way to determine if an `AppResourceGroupInfo` object is valid.

-An `AppResourceGroupInfo` object may deemed invalid if `AppResourceGroupInfo.GetProcessDiagnosticInfos()` contains nothing, how can an app be running if there are no process associated with it?
+An `AppResourceGroupInfo` object may deemed invalid if `AppResourceGroupInfo.GetProcessDiagnosticInfos()` contains nothing.

+How can an app be running if there are no process associated with it?

 Thus, we can determine if there is a running instance using:

 ```csharp
 AppDiagnosticInfo.GetResourceGroups().Any(_ => _.GetProcessDiagnosticInfos().Any())
 ```